-Bank Teller Job Responsibilities:
+Bank Teller Job Requirements and Responsibilities:

 - Serves customers by completing account transactions.